astriaorg/astria/specs/conductor.md

 `DriverCommand` that are relevant to the processing of blocks within the Conductor are:
 - `Event::GossipsubMessage(Message)` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-gossipnet/src/network_stream.rs#L50))
-  - The `Message` value within the `GossipsubMessage` contains the sequencer block data from the Astria Sequencer value for an `Event` is received the `Message` is then parsed to a `SequencerBlockData` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39)).
+  - The `Message` value within the `GossipsubMessage` contains the Sequencer block data from the Astria Sequencer value for an `Event` is received the `Message` is then parsed to a `SequencerBlockData` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39)).